-Victoria (Tori) Goldhammer MS, OTR/L, ATP, ECHM, CAPS, CEAC, CFPS, CLCP
+Victoria (Tori) Goldhammer MS, OTR/L, ATP, ECHM, CAPS, CEAC, CLCP

-Tori is the founder of Living At Home Consultations, LLC, earned a BS degree from Cornell University and her MS degree in Occupational Therapy from the University of Illinois at Chicago in 1999.
+Tori, the founder of Living At Home Consultations, earned a BS degree from Cornell University and her MS degree in Occupational Therapy from the University of Illinois at Chicago.
 Tori specializes in home modification planning for fall risk management, home accessibility, and memory concerns.
 Tori has created and managed fall prevention, home modification and advocacy programming for non-profit organizations.
 As a result of Tori’s advocacy, the DC Council passed “The Safe at Home Act of 2015“.
 As of 2023, the Safe at Home Program has completed over 6000 jobs in the District of Columbia.

 Currently, Tori sits on several national expert panels regarding implementation of fall prevention and home modification programs.
-Additionally, Tori is a national continuing education instructor and clinical research partner with several universities.
-Tori is licensed as an Occupational Therapist in DC, Maryland, Virginia and New York.
+Additionally, Tori has been a national continuing education instructor and clinical research partner with several universities.
 Tori and the Living at Home staff are available for home accessibility assessments, new program consulting, continuing education, expert witness testimony and life care planning consultations.

 Tori has earned the following certifications: